Autodesk Education | Admins and Institutions | Renew Institutional Access

-The means of renewing access to your education software depends upon your licence type.
+The means of renewing access to your education software depends upon your license type.

 - Institution subscriptions: The subscription will expire three years after the date of acquisition.
 You can check your expiration date in Autodesk Account Subscriptions & Contracts.
 Once the subscription expires, generate a new Institution subscription by going to the Education product page (US Site) and selecting the product you need.
 If you have not already re-verified your educational eligibility, you will be prompted to submit information to obtain educational access.

-- Network licences: Once your licence expires, generate a new network licence file.
-For more information, see Obtain and install a licence file.
+- Network licenses: Once your license expires, generate a new network license file.
+For more information, see Obtain and install a license file.

-- Multi-seat standalone licences: Reactivate by entering the existing serial number in the product you want to renew:
+- Multi-seat standalone licenses: Reactivate by entering the existing serial number in the product you want to renew:

 - Re-enter the serial number and click Activate.